 As a nation, we love everything to do with baking.
 The eating of delicious baked goods, yes, we like that very much.
-But besides the eating, baking is one of our favourite hobbies.
-It's a way to relax for some, or a way to express creativity.
-We bake for our friends and families.
-We bake for charity and raising funds at bake sales.
-And when we're not baking, we love watching others bake on popular TV shows and baking competitions.
+But besides the eating, baking remains one of our favourite hobbies.
+It's a way to unwind for some, and for others, it’s a canvas for creativity.
+We bake for friends and families, we bake for charity, and we bake for those endearingly chaotic school bake sales.
+And when we're not baking, we delight in watching others bake on TV – judging soggy bottoms from the sofa with all the gusto of a Michelin inspector.

-Whilst our business is selling luxury birthday cakes to discerning customers in London and Surrey, it's also a personal interest of mine to make baking accessible to our fans and followers.
-We've made my signature recipes of Hero Sponge, Swiss meringue buttercream, and now, Hero Cookies, available for all to download.
-I've published my children's baking books - StoryBakes, which now has its own website!
-And I also love doing "Fake Bakes" with my son, X-Ray - fake baking is when I set myself a strict £10 budget to buy ready-made cakes and decorations from one supermarket and turn it into a stunning showstopper of a cake.
+Whilst our business is selling luxury birthday cakes to discerning customers in London and Surrey, it's also a personal passion of mine to make baking feel accessible, joyful and achievable.
+We've shared my signature recipes – the Hero Sponge, Swiss meringue buttercream, and now Hero Cookies – for everyone to download.
+I've also published children's baking books, StoryBakes, which now has its own website.
+And then there's my beloved "Fake Bakes" with my son, X-Ray – where I give myself a strict £10 supermarket budget to transform ready-made bits into a showstopper.
+A thrift-meets-theatre baking adventure.

-I wanted to find out how much it costs exactly to bake a a birthday cake at home from scratch and have gathered costs from all the major supermarkets.
-The results are...surprising.
+I wanted to find out how much it actually costs to bake a birthday cake from scratch today, so I gathered prices from all major supermarkets.
+The results are… surprising.

 Costs of Baking a Birthday Cake from Scratch